avenirs-esr/avenirs-dsav/src/components/interaction/inputs/AvInput/AvInput.md

 | `requiredTip` | Slot for custom required field indicator | None |
 | `customCaptions` | Slot for custom captions, such as character count or additional info | `currentValue: string \| number \| null`, `maxlength: number \| undefined` |

+## 🚀 Storybook demos

+You can find examples of use and demo of the component on its dedicated [Storybook page](https://avenirs-esr.github.io/avenirs-dsav/storybook/?path=/docs/components-interaction-inputs-avinput--docs).

 ## 💡 Examples of use

 ### Basic Input